Eadgyth/Programming-Editor/README.md

-This is a simple text editor, written in Java, which can be used for writing and testing source code.
+This is a simple text editor, written in Java, which can also be used for writing and testing source code.
 It is intended for smaller coding projects, maybe to develop applications for own use or for learning purposes.
 Project categories in the present version are Java (so far worked out most), Perl, R and HTML.
 The code of this program is made such that it is possible to implement other project categories.
-A goal is to be able to easily assign files as a project and also to define several projects in paralles which can be switched between.
+A goal is that it should be easy to assign files as a coding project and that several projects, which can be switched between, can be defined in parallel.
 <p>
 DOCUMENTATION<br>
 A list of the features, screenshots, a help site and code documentation can be found under